 Q4 The Science Myth Busters!

 Now that you have had an opportunity to learn about image sizes, image editing, citations and Creative Commons licensing, it's time to get creative and become a producer.
 You will now gather, evaluate, and use digital images and information to produce an innovative product (a digital presentation).
 You will combine text and images to produce a multimedia project that will help bust a science myth or confirm a scientific truth.
+This Quest also features a Digital Breakout activity, check with your teacher about proceeding.
 Let's get started!

 I Can Statements

 - plan and organize a presentation